mrdcvlsc/extended-precision-integers/README.md

 For instance, the `unsigned int` type is 32 bits wide, so its maximum value is $2^{32}-1$, and the `unsigned short int` type is 16 bits wide, so its maximum value is $2^{16}-1$.

+> [!NOTE]
+> For smaller integer types that has a width of the probably around **800** bits and below, most operations are as fast, or if not just a tiny-tiny bit slower than other optimized or heavily optimized libraries (except for division & modulo operations), to give you an idea you can look a this [micro-benchmark](https://github.com/mrdcvlsc/extended-precision-integers/blob/benchmarks/benchmark/benchmark-and-comparison-Linux-clang%2B%2B.md) (this was run on github action runners for the sake of comparison only).

 ## **Creating A New Extended Precision Type**

 To create a custom extended precision integer type, let's say a **2048**-bit wide integer, you need to specify the desired type by providing an appropriate **unsigned integer** type to the template arguments of the `epi::whole_number<limb_t, cast_t, bit_width>` class.
 Here's an example: